hwameistor/hwameistor/docs/docs/quick_start/install/deploy.md

 ## Production setup

-A production environment would require:
+A production environment would require to:

 - specify resource configuration
 - avoid deploying on master nodes
 - implement quick failover of controllers

-We provide some recommended values in `values.extra.prod.yaml`, to use it:
+HwameiStor provides some recommended values in `values.extra.prod.yaml`.
+You can use it by:

 ```console
 $ helm install hwameistor ./hwameistor \